TheTechBeetle/JEIpager/java-mod/README.md

-# JEIpager
+# Java-Mod
-A mod for minecraft that outputs a html file based on the ingame recipes just like JEI
+A mod for minecraft that outputs a JSON file of all recipies